The Writers Group

 Visit SteamboatWriters.com for more information or email steamboatwriters@gmail.com

-*June 8th – August 3rd the Writers Group meets at Steamboat Art Museum
+*June 4th – August 7th the Writers Group meets at Steamboat Art Museum 801 Lincoln Ave, Steamboat Springs

 Writers of all genres and levels of experience are welcome to read their unpublished works.
 We do not critique content.
 Instead, we offer positive advice on whether the writing is effective.
 Each participant may read for about ten minutes and then receive a few minutes of comments.
 Times vary depending on how many readers we have.
 By meeting weekly instead of monthly like other groups, we are able to keep a degree of momentum on longer works.

 Join us for a weekend of inspiration, craft, and connection at the 43rd Annual Steamboat Writers Conference.
 Friday evening features a community dinner and our lively Five Minutes of Fame open mic.
-Saturday includes a full day of sessions with featured speakers Martin J. Smith, award-winning novelist and journalist, and Mark Obmascik, Pulitzer Prize-winning journalist and bestselling nonfiction author.
+Saturday includes a full day of sessions with featured speakers Jennifer Wortman, prize-winning author and editor for Colorado Review, and Rachel Weaver, celebrated novelist and former naturalist.
 Topics include crafting strong novel ideas and selling nonfiction in today’s market.
-Breakfast and lunch are included, with afternoon workshops and a closing Q&A. Full registration details coming soon—mark your calendars!
+Breakfast and lunch are included, with afternoon workshops and a closing Q&A.

 About the Speakers